-- Listening to concerns, including comments regarding cumulative impacts and siting, in order to do research and/or provide information on specific concerns and collaborate on how to address those concerns - Discussing how communities want to access or participate in creating data about the project and its impacts - Understanding what communities and workers identify as potential benefits and determining strategies to achieve those benefits, including through Workforce and Community Agreements - Determining any project enhancements to maximize community benefits and support - Understanding pathways for formal partnership with communities, including through recognized representatives or intermediaries.
+- Listening to concerns, including comments regarding cumulative impacts and siting, in order to do research and/or provide information on specific concerns and collaborate on how to address those concerns. - Discussing how communities want to access or participate in creating data about the project and its impacts.